nitscode020/Identify-Target-Customers/README.md

 Identifying taregeted customers of a bank who might be interested in purchasing Certificate of Deposit (CD).
-Marketing team of the bank can use this information to contact targeted customers and increase conversion rate.
+Marketing team of the bank will use this information to contact targeted customers and increase conversion rate.

 Steps: